|Graduate Program Head||Colin Neill|

 |The Graduate Faculty|

-This professional master's degree program, available at Penn State Great Valley, focuses on various aspects of software engineering.
-The primary goal of the program is to prepare students to develop the next generation of software products and services for consumers, industry, and government.
-The curriculum includes comprehensive, intensive coverage of modern software concepts and techniques, and emphasizes a holistic approach encompassing financial, legal, and presales issues; technical concepts; software design techniques; methods; and project management.
+This professional master's degree program, available at Penn State Great Valley, deals with the various aspects of systems engineering.
+The primary goal of the program is to prepare engineers to develop the next generation of engineering products, systems, and services for industry and government.

 Applicants apply for admission to the program via the Graduate School application for admission.
 Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 General Admissions Standards.

-The Master of Software Engineering (M.S.E.) program is designed for students with technical backgrounds.
+The M.Eng. in Systems Engineering program is designed for students with backgrounds in science or engineering.
 Admission will be granted if the applicant has the necessary program prerequisites and a faculty member in the student's interest area agrees to serve as adviser.
-Applicants lacking in a modem programming language can meet that requirement by scheduling the 400-level software engineering studio.
-Scores from the Graduate Record Examinations (GRE) are not an entrance requirement unless the applicant has a junior/senior grade-point average below 3.00 (on a 4.00 scale).
+Normal admission requirements include mathematics through differential equations.
+Scores from the Graduate Record Examinations (GRE) are not an entrance requirement unless the junior/senior grade-point average is below 3.00 (on a 4.00 scale).
 There is no foreign language requirement.

-Students with a 3.00 junior/senior average in an appropriate technical degree program will be considered for admission.
+Students with a 3.00 junior/senior GPA in an appropriate technical degree program will be considered for admission.
 The best-qualified applicants will be accepted.
-Exceptions to the minimum 3.00 grade-point average may be made for students with special backgrounds, abilities, and interests.
+Exceptions to the minimum 3.00 GPA may be made for students with special backgrounds, abilities, and interests.